 Any changes during a marketing campaign likely to affect the selling price must be reflected in the advertised price.
 For example, if a higher offer is made for a property and rejected, the advertised price must be updated unless the client changes their mind.
 Other interested parties should also be given an opportunity to review their offers.

 Properties can be advertised for sale at a single price or a price range.
-Rental properties are usually advertised stating the weekly or monthly rent.

 Marketing a property for sale at a price at which the property is not likely to sell, is commonly known as ‘underquoting’.
 For example, where the sale price for a property is less than the seller’s asking price or the agent’s estimate of the likely selling price.

 For more information on underquoting - including your obligations under new laws now in effect - view Understanding underquoting.